cpcwood/home-server/README.md

 ## Overview

 General portfolio style website and a place to prototype new rails features I find interesting.
-Other learning objectives are:
+Other learning
-- Learning network setup and security (NAT tables, firewalls, etc)
-- Nginx reverse proxy
-- HTTPS Certificates
-- Securing Rails
-- General Rails processes
-- CSS and HTML
-- Stimulus JavaScript Framework

-## Technology
+### Technology

-- Ruby 2.7.2
+- Ruby v2.7.2
-- Ruby on Rails 6
+- Ruby on Rails v6
 - StimulusJS
-- PostgreSQL v12.1
+- PostgreSQL v12
 - Google reCaptcha
 - Twilio SMS Verification
 - Email client

-## Design
+### Design

 Public sections:
 - Homepage
-  - Reactive link tiles with photo and name of each website section
 - About me
-  - CV / Github CV / Headshot (updatable from admin page)
 - Projects
-  - Projects with details, stack, and screenshots
-    - overview of all
-    - click to enter detail view
 - Blog
-  - General blog (admin can add/delete/update posts)
-    - overview of all
-    - click to enter post, comments section at bottom (admin review of comments before public)
-- Say Hello
-  - A place for visitors to post hello
-  - Email confirmation
+- Code Snippets
-  - Email administrator for review and posting
 - Gallery
-  - General gallery for admin to post photos
-  - Optional folders
-  - Metadata remover on upload
 - Contact
-  - Contact information
-  - Contact box
-  - Email confirmation for contactor
-  - Email administrator

 Admin sections:
 - Login, 2FA, Password Reset
 - Edit sections
-- Add new project
-- Add new blog post
+- Add resources
-- Notifications to confirm say hello posts and comments on blog
+- Notifications
 - Website analytics

 -----------
-## How to Install and Setup
+## Configuration
 #### Prerequisites and Dependencies

-The application has been developed using Ruby v2.7.2, Ruby on Rails v6.0.2.2, and PostgreSQL 12.1.
-To setup the application please ensure you have the [Homebrew](https://brew.sh/) or other similar package manager and install the following:
+The application has been developed using Ruby v2.7.2, Ruby on Rails v6, and PostgreSQL 12.1.

+To setup the application please ensure you have the [Homebrew](https://brew.sh/) (assuming macOS) or other similar package manager and install the following:

-- [Ruby](https://www.ruby-lang.org/en/) v2.6.5 (can be installed from the terminal using the ruby package manager [RVM](https://rvm.io/rvm/install) command ```rvm install 2.7.2```)
+- [Ruby](https://www.ruby-lang.org/en/) v2.7.2 (can be installed from the terminal using the ruby package manager [RVM](https://rvm.io/rvm/install) command ```rvm install 2.7.2```)
 - [PostgreSQL](https://www.postgresql.org/) v12.1 (can be installed from the terminal using homebrew ```brew install postgres@12.1```)
-- [Yarn](https://yarnpkg.com/) v1.22 (can be installed from the terminal using homebrew ```brew install yarn```)
+- [Yarn](https://yarnpkg.com/) (can be installed from the terminal using homebrew ```brew install yarn```)
 - [Bundler](https://bundler.io/) v2.1.4 (can be installed from the terminal once ruby is installed using ruby gems ```gem install bundler```)

 Once the above has been installed, clone or download the git repository, move to the program root directory, then run the following in the command line to install the program dependencies: